The surveillance technology Australia's public bodies operate

 adjacent

-Devices that mimic cell towers to locate or identify nearby mobile phones — often called Stingrays, or IMSI catchers after the international mobile subscriber identity (IMSI) number that identifies each phone on a network.
+Devices that mimic cell towers to locate or identify nearby mobile phones.
+They are often called Stingrays, or IMSI catchers after the international mobile subscriber identity (IMSI) number that identifies each phone on a network.
 Adjacent: communications surveillance outside the visual/sensor core.

 none on record